Improving Student Self-Confidence in Quantum Computing with the Qubit Touchdown Board Game: Research on Student Interest, Self-confidence, and Enjoyment

 To evaluate whether Qubit Touchdown can affect students' interest and self-confidence in learning quantum computing, as well as whether the game is easy to learn and fun to play, we conducted a study consisting of 107 public high school students across seven Precalculus, AP Statistics, and/or AP Physics~1 classes over four periods in one school day, which necessitated combining some classes in the library for the activity.

-Students were given a research information sheet and told that participation in the study was optional.
+This study was approved by the Creighton University Institutional Review Board, record number 2004673-01, and as such, students were given a research information sheet and told that participation in the study was optional.
 They were told that they would be playing a quantum computing board game called Qubit Touchdown, and that if they wanted to participate in the study, they would be surveyed before playing the game, after playing the game, and then after learning about how the game connects to quantum computing.
 The survey questions for all three parts are shown in Table~\ref{table:survey}, and students responded to each question on a Likert scale of strongly disagree, disagree, neutral, agree, and strongly agree.
 Then, students were told the following definition of a quantum computer: \begin{quote} A quantum computer is a new kind of computer that’s based on the laws of quantum physics.
 It can do certain things faster than normal computers because it follows a different set of rules. \end{quote} Following this, the survey was distributed, and students filled out Part 1, i.e., questions 1 and 2.
 After this, students were taught the rules of the game, similarly to the description in Section~\ref{sec:howtoplay}, so in analogy to football and without technical references.
 After students played the game with each other, they filled out Part 2 of the survey, i.e., questions 3 through 6.
 Finally, they were taught how Qubit Touchdown connects to quantum computing, similarly to Section~\ref{sec:connections}, and then they filled out Part 3 of the survey, i.e., questions 7 through 13.
 Results from the survey are also shown in Table~\ref{table:survey}.